When the Rimrack is fishing our catch is available off the dock on trip landings or scheduled pick-up times.

 Share with family and friends.
 Scallops make a unique gift.
 Scallops freeze EXCEPTIONALLY well!

-F/V Rimrack scallops are New Englands best kept secret, ‘Dayboat’ (caught daily) fresh from the sea, shucked with expert care and quality.
+F/V Rimrack scallops are New Englands best kept secret, ‘Dayboat’ (caught daily) fresh from the sea, shucked with expert quality and personal pride.
 See and taste the difference that is simply the best of the best flavored with an unique merroir of our special fishing grounds!
 Any fresher scallops are still swimming!

 SHRIMP – (Jan – Feb) – 2014, 2015, 2016, 2017 shrimp season Closure by ASMFC